mnot/I-D/rfc7320bis/draft.md

 Applications can specify the syntax of queries for the resources under their control.
 However, doing so can cause operational difficulties for deployments that do not support a particular form of a query.
-For example, a site may wish to support an application using "static" files that do not support query parameters.
+For example, a site may wish to support an Application using "static" files that do not support query parameters.

 Extensions MUST NOT constrain the format or semantics of queries, to avoid collisions and erroneous client assumptions.
-For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially preexisting query parameters on sites and lead clients to assume that any matching query parameter is a signature.
+For example, an Extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially preexisting query parameters on sites and lead clients to assume that any matching query parameter is a signature.